 - Inability to concentrate

 You don’t need an official position on ecstasy addiction to know if the drug is negatively affecting your life, though.
 The DEA has classified MDMA as a Schedule I substance, so even using it one time can land you in a legally risky situation.
 Continued use of the drug can cause medical, social and financial problems, so it is important to seek help if you cannot stop using ecstasy on your own.
 According to material published by the DEA, prolonged ecstasy use can damage the body’s serotonin system.
 Since serotonin plays an important role in feeling pleasure, too much ecstasy often makes it more difficult to achieve pleasure.
 Since ecstasy is a drug that is often used to stimulate pleasure, this can result in an escalating revolving-door effect on your emotions.
+If you are struggling with the effects of ecstasy addiction, please call our ecstasy addiction hotline today.

 How to Find the Right Ecstasy Recovery Program?